the-krafty-koder/mastering/notes/books/road-to-graphql/intro.md

 1. Declarative data fetching -> the client selects data along with its entities with fields across relationships in one request.
 For example an author with articles in a 1: many r/ship.
 In REST it would require to fetch request to obtain both but in GQL only 1 request is required.

-2. Prevents overfetching -> GraphQL prevents overfetching by allowing clients to request only the specific data fields they need, unlike REST APIs where fixed endpoints often send extra unnecessary data.
+2. Prevents overfetching -> GraphQL prevents overfetching by allowing clients to request only the specific damnecessary data.
 This optimizes data usage, especially for mobile apps.

 3. Framework agnostic -> Can be used across a variety of JS frameworks.